 What Processes Can Companies Use to Seek Out Criminal Activity in Their Organizations?

-Crime is a big problem in corporate life, both online and offline, as there is a considerable number of ways that a business might come under attack.
+Crime is a big problem in corporate life, both online and offline, as there are a considerable number of ways that a business might be attacked.
 So, companies need to come up with intelligent yet simple plans to combat it, and here are some ways that companies can seek out criminal activity in their organizations.

 Firstly, they need to know what threats are out there.

 This is a big part of fighting any threat.
 Businesses need to be aware of what they are going up against.
-This is a long and arduous process to ensure that they have all bases covered, but here are some of the threats and what they can do to businesses if they are under-prepared.
+Ensuring that they have all bases covered is a long and arduous process, but here are some of the threats and what they can do to businesses if they are underprepared.

 #1 Malicious employees

 Malicious employees, or insider threats, are serious problems within a business.
-They are the most likely the threats to have suspicious emails and activity.
-They might steal, sabotage or destroy a business from the inside out.
-They might be working for a rival company or be on their own or doing it for some criminal organization that will pay large amounts for data.
+They are the most likely threats to have suspicious emails and activity.
+They might steal, sabotage, or destroy a business from the inside out.
+They might be working for a rival company, on their own, or doing it for some criminal organization that will pay large amounts for data.

 #2 Phishing

 Phishing is a form of social engineering that can ruin companies.
-It is a way of getting victims to click on a link sent via an email, potentially disguised as a bill or from a client, to infect a computer with malware.
+It involves getting victims to click on a link sent via an email, potentially disguised as a bill or from a client, to infect a computer with malware.
 This is just one example of how phishing and social engineering can easily affect a business.

 Now that they know the threats, they can begin to protect themselves